 As for getting more specifics from OSHA on eyewear for electrical workers, this is as good as it gets.

-Looking to NFPA 70E makes things clearer but still leaves room for interpretation in the last two versions.
+Looking to NFPA 70E® makes things clearer but still leaves room for interpretation in the previous versions.

-NFPA 70E 2018, Article 130.7(C) covers Personal Protective Equipment.
+NFPA 70E® 2021, Article 130.7(C) covers Personal Protective Equipment.
 Section (4) of this article addresses eye protection, and echoes what OSHA states above, stating that protective eyewear must be worn whenever a danger of injury exists from arc flashes, explosions, flying objects, etc.